2024 Hungarian presidential election

 An early indirect presidential election was held in Hungary on 26 February 2024, following the resignation of Katalin Novák.
-Tamás Sulyok was elected with two-third majority.
+Incumbent President of the Constitutional Court Tamás Sulyok was elected with a two-thirds majority.

 Background

 On 10 February 2024 President Katalin Novák announced her resignation (effective upon approval by Parliament) over the controversial pardon of a vice principal of a foster home in Bicske, who tried to cover up the principal's crimes when the latter was charged for child molestation.
 The vice principal's pardon became known to the public on 2 February 2024, after which protests demanding Novák's resignation took place.

 The opposition alliance United for Hungary called for the direct election of the President of the Republic in their manifesto for the 2022 parliamentary election, which would require amending or replacing the current constitution.
 On 25 February, opposition parties held a rally in Budapest calling for direct presidential elections.

 On 26 February the National Assembly formally accepted Novák's resignation, leading to the termination of her mandate.